-See illustration below for correct connection of "measured" incoming power.sonnect single phase wiring to the main rear enclosure, located on the right rear of machine base.
+See illustration below for correct connection of "measured" incoming power.
+Connect single phase wiring to the main rear enclosure, located on the right rear of machine base.
 The connection point for power is located inside the enclosure.
 The connection termination point is located on the left hand side of the electrical panel about half way up.
-Connect L1 to the grey terminal block, L2 (neutral) to the blue terminal block and shop ground to the green and yellow terminal block.
+Connect L1 to the grey terminal block, L2 (neutral) to the blue terminal block.
 Attach wire from the grounding rod to the second green and yellow terminal.
 Important: Electrically connect in accordance with national and local electrical codes.